kinderhead/UNES/README.md

 * Palette count (per layer): 4 -> 16
 * 32 bit universal background color

-If the library is compiled with `UNESPLUS`, then `UNESPLUS` must be defined in the final program.
+If the library is compiled with `UNESPLUS`, then `UNESPLUS` is highly recommended to be defined in the final program by the user.
+Until a reasonable way to check this during runtime is implemented, you may get undefined behaviors.

+## Examples

+To compile the evolving example (under /test), you need the CHR ROM from Super Mario Bros.
+One way is to legally dump your cart and put the dump into the repo folder.
+Rename it to `smb.nes` and run `smb_extractor.py`.
+Actual examples will be added once more features are complete.

 ## Contributing